 Shopping for Christmas lights and have Questions about what all the specifications mean?

 On each product right after the description is a table of specifications.
 Right under the product description.
-Here is a close-up view.
-Keep in mind that different products will have different specs and even though we try to keep all the tables similar, with 1400+ products, some of the specs might “jump around” on the table.
+Here is a sample of one of those tables.

+Different products will have different specs and even though we try to keep all the tables similar, with 1400+ products, some of the specs might “jump around” on the table.

 Light Strings (Pre-wired LED and Incandescent)

-Total number of bulbs – either LED or incandescent – on the string.
+Number of bulbs.
+The total number of bulbs – either LED or incandescent – on the string.

-Thickness of the wire.
+Gauge of wire.
+The thickness of the wire.
 The smaller the number the bigger the wire.